audioclassify/CedarAlert/README.md

 ```
 IMG_FORMATS = 'bmp', 'dng', 'jpeg', 'jpg', 'mpo', 'png', 'tif', 'tiff', 'webp', 'pfm'  # include image suffixes
 ```
+### Maintenance Intervals

+The 'maintenance' section in 'cedar_vars.py' defines maintenace intervals for the removeal of the oldest:
+* log entries
+* ftp images from the security cameras
+* 'runs' images with boxes and labels after inference
+* SQLite3 database rows

 ### Support and Improvements

 As stated above, this DIY application is provided as a free open source codebase as a courtesy without any promise of support nor guarantee of any kind, and was tested on two dfferent Ubuntu 22.04.4 X86_64 desktop computers.